Sorting and Ranking of Self-Delimiting Numbers with Applications to Outerplanar Graph Isomorphism: Sorting and Ranking

-To sort the numbers inside one area we use a folklore technique.
-We consider each self-delimiting number of a number $x$ in an $2^{\tau/2}$-ary system so that it is represented by $\lceil f(x) / (\tau/2) \rceil$ digits and we use radix sort in combination with a stable counting sort algorithm.
-We now describe this process with more details.
+To sort the numbers inside an area we use a folklore technique.
+We consider each self-delimiting number of a number $x$ in an $2^{\tau/2}$-ary system so that it is represented by $\lceil f(x) / \lceil \tau /2 \rceil \rceil$ digits from the alphabet $\mathcal{A}=[0,\lceil 2^{\tau/2}\rceil-1]$, and we use radix sort in combination with a stable counting sort algorithm.
 Consider the area $A_i$ as a sequence of $k_i$ subsequently stored self-delimiting numbers, each of $i$ bits and occupying $\bb_i$ bits in total.
 We sort the numbers digit-wise, starting with the least significant digit $d = 1, \ldots, \lceil 2i/\tau \rceil$.
-For each digit we use counting sort to sort the numbers by exploiting indirect addressing, i.e., by using a table with $\lceil \sqrt{2^\tau} \rceil$ entries, each of $\lceil \log \bb \rceil$ bits.
 We use a temporary sequence $S_i$ of $\bb_i$ bits to output the sorted numbers and subsequently replace $A_i$ in $S$ by $S_i$.
-We so sort every area $A_i$ in $S$.
+We so sort every area $A_i$ in $S$. { In detail, the folklore sorting algorithm consists of the following steps, repeating in rounds for each digit.
+Let $d$ be the current digit.
+Build a histogram of the occurrences of each element of the alphabet $\mathcal{A}$ at digit $d$.
+Following that, construct a prefix-sum array of the occurrences of each element of the alphabet at $d$, also known as the integral of the histogram.
+The prefix-sum array is then used to partially sort the numbers by the current digit.
+Concretely, if we have a number with $d$th digit being $\ell$, then a tuple $(d, \texttt{pre})$ that is stored at the $\ell$th position of the prefix-sum array tells us to write a number at index $\texttt{pre}$ in the temporary sequence $S_i$.
+For each value that is placed in the temporary sequence $S_i$, the respective entry $(\ell, \texttt{pre})$ is replaced by $(\ell, \texttt{pre}-1)$.
+Once the numbers are partially sorted for the current digit $d$, continue with digit $d+1$ in the next round.